News and Information

 Local Events and Meetings

-The Las Vegas Chapter does not have any meetings scheduled at this time but we do want to hear from you.
-If you would like to connect with our Volunteer Chapter Coordinator, please email Amy at firstname.lastname@example.org.
+Although the Las Vegas Chapter does not have any meetings planned at this time, we would still love to hear from you!
+If you have any questions concerning support meetings, please email our Volunteer Chapter Coordinator Amy at firstname.lastname@example.org.

 PKD Discussion forums provide a place for patients, family and friends to make connections, ask questions and share stories and experiences.